Unified.to

 • company_id

-Jobs should be stored separately from candidates.
-Applications will connect them.
+Store jobs separately from candidates.
+Applications connect them.

 Applications link candidates to jobs and define pipeline state.